 And so the fact that people call processed foods, “foods”.
 I think we need to lobby to change that because they’re not food.
 They’re not fit for human consumption.
 You wouldn’t give them to your pet.
 You wouldn’t give them.
 Well, he wouldn’t give them to your small child, but unfortunately, people do, but wouldn’t give it to a baby for sure.
 So we have to start looking at what is really food.
 And to me, food comes from a plant not manufactured in a plant.

 And it took me forty-three years to understand that because I too was addicted to these foods.
 And let’s face it, they’re delicious, but so can eating a healthy diet.
 After a period of time when you get used to it’s called neuroadaptation.
 At first, this food probably won’t taste very good if you’re eating a lot of sugar, fat, and salt.
-But over time you can enjoy it as much as your regular diet that you’re eating now.
+But over time you can enjoy it as much as the regular diet that you’re eating now.
 Especially when you see what it does for your brain, for your body.

 And, but it’s hard.
 Listen, we wouldn’t have a 70 percent obesity rate if this wasn’t a difficult problem, trust me.
 And it’s not just the United States.
 I hear Mexico is number one now.